-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and only loans made to students who borrowed while enrolled at your institution.

-Include: 2016 undergraduate class: all students

-who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2015 and June 30, 2016.
+Include: \ 2017 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-only loans made to students who borrowed

-while enrolled at your institution.

-co-signed loans.
+\ co-signed loans.

-Exclude: students who transferred in.

-money borrowed at other institutions.
+Exclude: \ students who transferred in. \ money borrowed at other institutions.

-parent loans

-students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+- \ parent loans - \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-H4 Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
-Exclude students who transferred into your institution 6840 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, an average (or mean) amount borrowed.
-NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is d provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
+Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Exclude students who transferred into your institution

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-I example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average of private loans.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-N/I N/I N/I b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+3,397 49.09% \$32,310 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-3,372 49% \$25,724 c) Institutional loan programs.
-0 0% \$0 d) State Ioan programs.
-0 0% \$0 e) Private student loans made by a bank or lender.
-N/I N/I N/I dollar amounts for the same academic year checked in item H1.)
+3,327 48.08% \$26,313 c) Institutional loan programs.
+0 0.00% \$0 d) State loan programs.
+0 0.00% \$0 e) Private student loans made by a bank or lender.
+678 9.80% \$32,762

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and
+Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)